slack-samples/deno-code-snippets/Event_Triggers/README.md

 $ slack trigger create --trigger-def ./Event_Triggers/triggers/channel_created.ts
 ```

 To verify the behavior, create a new public channel.
-This workflow will be
+If the app is running, this workflow will be
 invoked and its bot user will post a message mentioning you in the created
 channel :tada: